sonos/nlu-benchmark/2017-06-custom-intent-engines/README.md

 * RateBook (e.g. Give 6 stars to Of Mice and Men)
 * SearchScreeningEvent (e.g. Check the showtimes for Wonder Woman in Paris)

 More than 2000 queries have been generated for each intent with crowdsourcing methods.
-10, 20, 50, 70, and 2000 queries have been randomly selected several times to train the competitors.
-The training sets up to 70 queries are drawn among the train_intent.json files, and the 2000 are provided by the train_intent_2000.json files.
+10, 20, 50, 70, and around 2000 (depending on the intent) queries have been randomly selected several times to train the competitors.
+The training sets up to 70 queries are drawn among the train_intent.json files, and the ~2000 are provided by the train_intent_full.json files.

 The results of the benchmark are displayed on the different `metrics` files, one per each intent and competitor.
 More specifically, the `precision` and `recall` are displayed for each `slot`.
 Each value is displayed 3 times, corresponding to the number of random samples selected for each training size.